 - In the event of an unplanned after hours move that has not already been communicated to and approved by staff, please contact the AFS Duty Officer at 800-237-4636 (1-800-AFS-INFO) x 9 right away.

-- Local Volunteer communicates the move (along with family contact info) to the TDS, Participant Support Specialist, and the Local Hosting Coordinator, Support Coordinator and Liaison Coordinator.
-If the family is not already pre-screened, this message will prompt the TDS to send the host family application and should include the projected move date.
+- Local Volunteer communicates the move (along with family contact info) to the Regional Field Specialist (RFS), Participant Support Specialist, and the Local Hosting Coordinator, Support Coordinator and Liaison Coordinator.
+If the family is not already pre-screened, this message will prompt the RFS to send the host family application and should include the projected move date.
 Please also note if this a Single Parent, Double Placement or Same Sex placement, if the student will be changing schools or out of school, and if the student will need a new liaison.
-The minimum amount of information the TDS needs is the first and last name of a host parent, email address, and the family’s ZIP code.
+The minimum amount of information staff needs is the first and last name of a host parent, email address, and the family’s ZIP code.
 Any additional information (the address, phone number, other family names), will save the host family from having to enter all the info into the application themselves.
-Alternatively, the Host Family Interest Form can be completed by the host family or a volunteer instead of sending the contact information to the TDS in an email.
+Alternatively, the Host Family Interest Form can be completed by the host family or a volunteer instead of sending the contact information to the RFS in an email.

-- The volunteers will work with the host family and student to get any necessary non-traditional placement forms that are required to be signed by the host family or student.
-Note: Hosting Operations staff requests forms from the natural family in the student’s home country.
+- Local volunteers will work with the host family and student to get any consent for placements requiring supplementary paperwork, formerly known as "non-traditional placements,” that are required to be signed by the host family and/or student.
+Note: Hosting Operations staff requests forms from the sending family in the student’s home country.

 - Local Hosting Volunteer* ensures that the Host Family submits their Reference contact info as soon as they get access to their Online Application (this allows AFS staff to trigger emails to their references and to call them.)